google/dwh-assessment-extraction-tool/README.md

 limitations under the License.

 ## Extraction tool user guide
-The extraction tool is currently intended for approved users that are working with a PSO Cloud Consultant at Google.
+The extraction tool is currently intended for approved users that are engaging with GCP technical sales teams.

-**Step 1:** Follow the user guide from PSO and download the Extraction tool binary (i.e., ExtractionTool_deploy.jar) and its run script.
+**Step 1:** Follow the user guide from the GCP technical sales team and download the Extraction tool binary (i.e., ExtractionTool_deploy.jar) and its run script.

 **Step 2:** Download [Teradata JDBC driver](https://downloads.teradata.com/download/connectivity/jdbc-driver) into the same directory with the Extraction tool binary.